vladfxstoader/OS-lab/README.md

-# OS-lab
+# OS lab

-Lab homework and project (monitor - sync object implementation) for the OS course (2nd year, FMI Unibuc)
+Lab homework for the OS course.

-Tema proiectului: Implementati un obiect de sincronizare tip monitor.
-Folositi variabile conditionale pentru a permite mai multor procese sa coexiste ın interiorul monitorului la un moment dat. (monitor.c)
+Final project:
+- Implemented a monitor by simulating a bank account with withdraw and deposit operations.
+- Allowing multiple threads and processes to access the resources by using mutexes, conditional variables and semaphores.